DanBuchan/profile_drift_new/README.md

 ## 2. Drift analysis

-1. Psiblast Consensus seq against pfam blast db
-2. Save number of hits for each family at each iteration
-3. Additionally save sequences at each iteration IF we detect drift and build an MSA
+1. Psiblast Consensus seq against pfam blast db, Save number of hits for each family at each iteration, Additionally save sequences at each iteration IF we detect drift and build an MSA

 ## 2b